danadria/danadria.github.io/_pages/about.md

 ---

 I am a rising statistician/data scientist in the final year of [MSc Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics/master-msbbss) at [Utrecht University](https://uu.nl/en).
+To me, there is nothing more exciting than discovering how the world works.
+I am always curious and in awe about something.

 Active in:
 ======